 Federal white-collar employees are intended by law to receive an annual pay adjustment and a locality-based comparability payment, effective in January of each year, under Section 529 of P.L.
 101-509, the Federal Employees Pay Comparability Act (FEPCA) of 1990.
 The law has never been implemented as originally enacted; annual and locality payments pursuant to the statute have been reduced each year.
+Federal white-collar employees received a 2.9% annual pay adjustment and a 1.0% locality-based comparability payment in January 2009.
+President George W. Bush authorized the average 3.9% pay adjustment in Executive Order 13483, issued on December 18, 2008.
 Although the annual adjustment and the locality payment are sometimes referred to as cost-of-living adjustments, neither is based on changes in the cost of living.

 The annual pay adjustment is based on the Employment Cost Index (ECI), which measures changes in private-sector wages and salaries.
 The size of the locality payment is determined by the President and is based on a comparison of non-federal and General Schedule (GS) salaries in 32 pay areas nationwide.
 (The GS is the pay schedule that covers white-collar employees under the Civil Service.)
 By law, the disparity between non-federal and federal salaries was to be gradually reduced to 5% during the years 1994 to 2002.
 Continuing in each year thereafter, FEPCA requires that amounts payable may not be less than the full amounts necessary to reduce the pay disparity to 5%.
-For the January 2009 pay adjustment, the ECI shows that the annual across-the-board increase would be 2.9%.
-The Federal Salary Council and the Pay Agent recommend that, to carry out FEPCA, the 2009 locality payments range from 23.40% in the "Rest of the United States" (RUS) pay area to 59.65% in the San Jose-San Francisco pay area, and be 53.94% in the Washington, DC, pay area.
+For the January 2009 pay adjustment, the ECI showed that the annual across-the-board increase would be 2.9%.
+The Federal Salary Council and the Pay Agent recommended that, to carry out FEPCA, the 2009 locality payments range from 23.40% in the "Rest of the United States" (RUS) pay area to 59.65% in the San Jose-San Francisco pay area, and be 53.94% in the Washington, DC, pay area.
 Because the new locality rates replace the existing locality rates, the rate change is derived by comparing 2008 locality payments with those recommended for 2009.
-This comparison results in recommended net increases for 2009, if the ECI and locality-based comparability payments were granted as required by law, of 12.19% in the RUS pay area, 23.96% in the San Jose-San Francisco pay area, and 31.03% in the Washington, DC, pay area.
-The nationwide average net pay increase, if the ECI and locality-based comparability payments were granted as required by law, would be 19.24% in 2009.
-The Pay Agent stated that it would be unwise for the recommended locality payments to take effect because of the "current national emergency."
+This comparison resulted in recommended net increases for 2009, if the ECI and locality-based comparability payments were granted as required by law, of 12.19% in the RUS pay area, 23.96% in the San Jose-San Francisco pay area, and 31.03% in the Washington, DC, pay area.
+The nationwide average net pay increase, if the ECI and locality-based comparability payments were granted as required by law, would have been 19.24% in 2009.

 The President's FY2009 budget proposed a 2.9% federal civilian pay adjustment.
-This percentage is the overall average increase, including locality pay adjustments.
-The House and Senate versions of the Financial Services and General Government Appropriations Act for FY2009 (Section 737(a) of the draft House bill and Section 738(a) of S. 3260) would provide a 3.9% pay adjustment for federal civilian employees.
+The House and Senate versions of the Financial Services and General Government Appropriations Act for FY2009 (Section 737(a) of H.R.
+7323, as introduced, and Section 738(a) of S. 3260, as reported) would have provided a 3.9% pay adjustment for federal civilian employees.
 Division A, Section 142(a) of P.L.
 110-329, the Consolidated Security, Disaster Assistance, and Continuing Appropriations Act, 2009 (H.R.
-2638), enacted on September 30, 2008, provides a 3.9% pay adjustment for federal civilian employees, including employees in the Department of Homeland Security.
+2638), enacted on September 30, 2008, provides a 3.9% pay adjustment for federal civilian employees in the Department of Homeland Security.
 P.L.
-110-372, the Senior Professional Performance Act of 2008 (S. 1046), enacted on October 8, 2008, raises the limitation on basic pay for senior-level (SL) and scientific or professional (ST) positions to Executive Schedule Level II (\$172,200, as of January 2008) in those agencies whose performance appraisal systems are certified by the Office of Personnel Management.
+110-372, the Senior Professional Performance Act of 2008 (S. 1046), enacted on October 8, 2008, raises the limitation on basic pay for senior-level (SL) and scientific or professional (ST) positions to Executive Schedule Level II (\$177,000, as of January 2009) in those agencies whose performance appraisal systems are certified by the Office of Personnel Management.
 This report will be updated as events dictate.